rossgk2/techblogs/The command line.md

 curl --request "GET" --include "https://google.com/"
 ```

-the bash shell passes the result of splitting the command text by spaces-not-enclosed-by-quotes as the value for `argv` and the length of this array as `argc`.
+the bash shell passes the result of splitting the command text by spaces-not-enclosed-by-quotes as the value for `argv` (the "argument vector") and the length of this array as `argc` (the "argument count").
 So, we would have

 ```
 argv[0] == "curl"